Long-lost remains of Everest climber found after 100 years of mystery

 In news that stunned the world, Mallory’s body was discovered at a height of 26,800ft (8,165m) just over 2,200ft (670m) from the peak along with some of his climbing equipment, a wristwatch and altimeter in 1999.

 It reignited one of the great unanswered questions in world exploration.
-Did Irvine and Mallory die during a victorious descent having summited the world’s highest peak - or, did they fall agonisingly short before perishing on the harsh slopes?
+Did Irvine and Mallory die during a victorious descent having summited the world’s highest peak, or did they fall agonisingly short before perishing on the slopes?

 Mallory’s camera, which may have held proof of whether they reached the summit of Everest, was lost.
 Also missing was a photo of Ruth – which he had previously said he would leave on Everest’s peak.